aziule/go-nn/README.md

 # GO NN

-Golang implementation of a neural network.
+Naive Go implementation of a neural network.

 WIP - Developed for educational purposes only.